reubenabraham21/CF-X-ray/README.md

 5. Check the percentage of lung area affected by mucus to note down the disease's progression!

 >[!IMPORTANT]
->The function and image files should be in the same folder in Matlab as the code you are running.
+>The code and image files should be in the same folder in Matlab as the code you are running.

 Requires: